RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-13-ansible-podman-containers-1.markdown

 # Environment description

 Like said, this is my hobby environment, but it's quite professional.
+This could be IoT edge device case.
 These instructions would apply to any environment where you run containers on host.
 My environment is not Kubernetes cluster, but single host, so I use podman to run containers, and Systemd to control their state.
 Previously I was still running them using Docker, but it's not required anymore.

 I run services for home automation, and generic nerding at home:
 * [OpenHAB](https://www.openhab.org/) for home automation